Bangwinji in Nigeria

 What Are Their Lives Like?

-The Bangwinji are farmers who grow guinea corn, beans, millet, and cotton on both the hills and the plains.
-The farm work is done collectively, each man helping his neighbor.
+Today, those Bangwinji live a lifestyle that has been influenced by the Hausa.
+However, the Bangwinji who remain in the hills maintain their traditional way of life.
+The Bangwinji grow guinea corn, beans, millet and cotton on both the hills and the plains.
+The farm work is done collectively, with each man helping his neighbor.
 The women have plots of ground on which they plant their own crops, and the produce from these plots is theirs to do with as they wish.
 Both men and women participate in the agricultural work.
 If a girl wishes to marry in a certain year, she must first finish helping with her father's harvest before she is allowed to marry.

 Bangwinji men are free to choose their own wives, and girls may have as many as five suitors competing for their hand in marriage.
 The suitors must help the girl's family with the farm work and must present gifts to the girl's parents on a regular basis.
 At the Tangbe festival, the girl will decide which of the suitors she chooses as a husband.
 A wedding day is set for a time after harvest, and the couple will then begin to live together as husband and wife.